PR0CK0/StableDiffusionEndToEndGuide/README.md

 A really good resource on SD comparisons can be found [here](https://github.com/ilian6806/stable-diffusion-webui-state) (NSFW).
 There are lots of links to follow.
 You can begin to form an understanding on how the various models, VAEs, LoRAs, parameter values and so on affect image generation.

 I adopted a test prompt from [here](https://civitai.com/gallery/261297?reviewId=43595&infinite=false&returnUrl=%2Fmodels%2F14234) and used the tank LoRA to make this X/Y grid.
 You can see how the various models and samplers work with each other.
+From this test, we can evaluate that:

+* The models ChilloutMix, Deliberate, Dreamlike Photoreal and Epic Diffusion seem to produce the most "realistic" tank images
+* The most promising samplers here seem to be DPM++ SDE or any of the Karras samplers.

 ![tanks](xyz_grid-0002-1656460887.jpg)